n3tl0kr/Maldocs/README.md

+**This is a fork of great work done by @leabhart.
+I only ported to nix for ease of use.**

 # Maldocs
 Scripting together some of my favorite Python tools for doing initial triage of a suspected malicious document (e.g. PDF, DOC, DOCX, XSLM, etc.)